 American bass Raymond Aceto has established an important presence among the world’s leading opera companies and symphony orchestras.
 His performances continue to gather both popular and critical acclaim.
 Of his performance as Baron Scarpia, The Houston Chronicle hailed, “Raymond Aceto oozes suave villainy as the evil Baron Scarpia, his voice a dark rumble of menace and lust as he plots to destroy Cavaradossi and conquer Tosca…intelligent characterization distinguishes Aceto’s Scarpia as more than a cartoon villain.
 Commanding in voice and presence, implacable in his lust for Tosca, he is nonetheless subtle in his calculations.
 It’s his smiling ease that confirms how dangerous he is.”

 The 2017-2018 season began with the Cleveland Orchestra tour to Vienna, Austria as Harasta in the Cunning Little Vixen under the baton of Franz Welser-Most and directed by Yuval Sharon.
 The performances took place in Vienna's spectacular Musikverein.
-Mr. Aceto returns to San Francisco Opera for Francesca Zambello's Ring Cycle of Wagner's as Fafner and Hunding, conducted by Donald Runnicles.
+Mr. Aceto returned to San Francisco Opera for Francesca Zambello's Ring Cycle of Wagner's as Fafner and Hunding, conducted by Donald Runnicles.
 Mr. Aceto's concert work was again, Verdi Requiem in both the Oregon and Grand Rapids symphonies.
 He will also take part in the New Orleans Opera 75th Anniversary Gala concerts.

 Mr. Aceto began the 2016-2017 season with his return to the San Francisco Opera as Ramfis in Francisca Zambello's new production of Aida in November.
 He returned to New Orleans Opera in March as Méphistophélès in Gounod's Faust followed with the St Louis Symphony as Daland in Flying Dutchman under the baton of David Robertson.
 On the concert stage, Mr. Aceto made his debut with the Atlanta Symphony Orchestra in Bruckner's Te Deum under Principal Guest Conductor Donald Runnicles, as well as his debut with the Rochester Philharmonic Orchestra singing Mozart's Requiem under Music Director Ward Stare.